Counselor Identity Development

 Professional and Ethical Standards

-• A.4.b (Personal Values): I actively avoid imposing my own values on clients and instead honor their cultural beliefs and perspectives (ACA, 2014).
+• A.4.b – Personal Values: Counselors avoid imposing their own values on clients and instead honor clients’ cultural beliefs, identities, and perspectives.
+This standard supports culturally respectful and client-centered counseling practice (ACA, 2014).

-• E.8 (Multicultural Issues/Diversity in Assessment): I remain mindful of cultural factors when selecting, interpreting, and discussing assessment tools to ensure fairness and accuracy (ACA, 2014).
+• E.8 – Multicultural Issues/Diversity in Assessment: Counselors remain mindful of cultural factors when selecting, interpreting, and discussing assessment tools to ensure fairness, accuracy, and cultural responsiveness (ACA, 2014).

-• 2.F.2.h: Developing culturally responsive strategies for working with diverse populations (CACREP, 2016).
+• 2.F.2.h – Culturally Responsive Strategies: Developing culturally responsive strategies for working effectively with diverse populations in counseling practice (CACREP, 2016).

 Genuineness